Bell From The PS Great Western, 1837

 The Story

-Building the SS Great Western
+Building the PS Great Western

 In 1835 Brunel’s Great Western Railway between London and Bristol was under construction.
 Brunel liked the idea of people being able to travel from London to New York, by steam train and then steamship.
 He spent an evening talking with his colleague and fellow engineer Thomas Guppy about how they could turn the idea into reality.
 From this conversation the Great Western Steamship Company was created with the aim of building ships, powered by steam engines, to carry passengers and cargo on a reliable service across the Atlantic Ocean.

 Other steamships had already crossed the Atlantic, but they had always used sail as their main source of power, only using the engine for additional power when needed.
 Brunel was convinced a ship could be built able to steam the whole way.
 Many people believed a ship could not be made large enough to carry all the coal it needed.
-By making the ship much bigger Brunel proved that it could carry enough coal and, at 72 metres long, the SS Great Western was the biggest ship in the world when she was launched in 1837.
+By making the ship much bigger Brunel proved that it could carry enough coal and, at 72 metres long, the PS Great Western was the biggest ship in the world when she was launched in 1837.

-Work on the SS Great Western started in June 1836, at William Patterson’s yard in Bristol harbour.
+Work on the PS Great Western started in June 1836, at William Patterson’s yard in Bristol harbour.
 Her hull was made from oak and she had a coal powered steam engine which was attached to the two gigantic paddlewheels that powered the ship through the water.
 Designed to carry wealthy, first class passengers the ship was richly decorated with the main saloon painted salmon pink with gold decoration and columns made to look like palm trees.
 At the front of the ship was a golden figurehead of Neptune with 2 dolphins.
 It had 128 first class beds, however, with the fashion at the time for women to wear large skirts with many petticoats, some found their cabins to be a little too narrow to get dressed in!

 Continue The Story